Terms and Conditions for buying goods and services on our website

 Your contract is for a single product (which is not delivered in instalments on separate days).

-|The end date is the end of 14 days after the day on which you receive the product.
-Example: if we provide you with an order confirmation on 1 January and you receive the product on 10 January you may cancel at any time between 1 January and the end of the day on 24 January.
+|The end date is 14 days after the day on which you receive the product.
+For example, if we provide you with an order confirmation on 1 January and you receive the product on 10 January, you may cancel at any time between 1 January and the end of the day on 24 January.

 Your contract is for either of the following:

 - One product delivered in instalments on separate days.